ScribesZone/ScribesTools/modelio/index.rst

 ^^^^^^^^^^

 Another alternative, most probably the most convenient one, is to use the CoExplorer plugin.
-This plugin should be installed in order to be used.
-Select the elements to be explored in modelio and then press the "CoExplorer" button in the top right toolbar.
+This plugin (actually a jython macro) should be installed in order to be used.
+Once installed select the elements to be explored in modelio and then press the ``CoExplorer`` button in the top right toolbar.

 .. figure:: media/ModelioCoExplorer.png